WasabiRaptor/Starbecue/features.md

 NPCs which willingly request to be eaten or gave consent to be eaten will be treated as if they are holding **Shift** for 5 minutes while struggling, therefore they will not be attempting to escape during that time period.
 However this also means that they will not struggle into other locations in the body during that period.

-### Vore Bandits : sbqVoreBandit
-Vore Bandits will **always** spawn with Oral Vore Pred enabled, and will **always** spawn with the main effect of their body locations set to Fatal Digest, and they will not hunt 'friendly' characters (other enemies on the same team as themselves).
-So watch out, they'll see you as a meal the moment they set their sights on you.

 ### Vore Tenants
 Vore tenants are summoned via the vore colony deed purchaseable in Auri's shop.
 - Tenant : sbqVoreTenant
 - Guard : sbqVoreFriendlyGuardTenant

+### Vore Bandits : sbqVoreBandit
+Vore Bandits will **always** spawn with Oral Vore Pred enabled, and will **always** spawn with the main effect of their body locations set to Fatal Digest, and they will not hunt 'friendly' characters (other enemies on the same team as themselves).
+So watch out, they'll see you as a meal the moment they set their sights on you.

+Vore bandits can intentionally be summoned via 'Evil' Colony deeds which are also purchasable at the shop.

 ### Vore Crew
 Randomly generated NPC Tenants can graduate to being a crew member if applicable!
 The Nominomicon can also be used to convert vanilla crew variants into a vore capable version of themselves!
 Only the owner of the crewmember can access their menu with the nominomicon to configure settings/convert them.